 Over time, add a body language cue when you say the verbal cue (“speak”).
 For example, you could show your dog the thumbs up sign as you say “speak.”
 Eventually your dog will learn to “speak” with just the thumbs up sign and no verbal statement.
 After all, dogs communicate mostly with body language.

-To teach these, say “yes” while the dog is offering that vocalization – perhaps your dog offers that behavior when you walk in the front door to greet him or when you’re eating his favorite food in front of him.
-If my dog Cannon were to offer a groan every time I ate a banana in front of him, I could say “yes” the moment Cannon groans and then treat him!
-(He would probably like to be treated with a piece of the banana – his favorite snack!)
-After a few repetitions of your dog offering the vocalization that you desire, add a command word (“grumble”) before your dog offers the sound.
-Then say “yes,” when the dog offers the sound and follow that with a treat for your dog.
+To teach these, say “yes” while the dog is offering that vocalization – perhaps your dog offers that behavior when you walk in the front door to greet them or when you’re eating their favorite food in front of them.
+If my dog Cannon were to offer a groan every time I ate a banana in front of him, I could say “yes” the moment he groans and then treat him!